lstak/node-sharepoint/README.md

 ````

 ### list.get(id, callback)
-Get a single item from the list.
+Get a single item with id from the list.

 ````
 contacts.get(12, function (err, data) {